Davos elite's largesse fails to appease critics

 FORCE FOR GOOD?

-Among the companies putting their money where their mouth is in Davos is Dutch food and chemicals group DSM (DSMN.AS), which announced on Thursday it was donating $1 million to the World Food Programme (WFP) to help fortify rice with vitamins.
+Among the companies putting their money where their mouth is in Davos is Dutch food and chemicals group DSM (DSMN.AS), which announced on Thursday it was donating $1 million (637 thousand pounds) to the World Food Programme (WFP) to help fortify rice with vitamins.

 "With almost one billion people going to bed hungry every night, it is more important than ever before that we leverage private sector expertise to provide vulnerable populations with the right food," said WFP Executive Director Josette Sheeran.